rackerlabs/support-how-to/content/how-to/create-a-dns-server/index.md

 When you finish making these changes, save and close the file.

 You have now created a caching DNS server.
-If this is the server type you want to use, skip ahead to how to check your configuration files and restart the service.
+If this is the server type you want to use, skip ahead to check your configuration files and restart the service.

-## Forwarding DNS Server
+### Create a forwarding server

+Use the following steps to forward the DNS server:

-### 1. Set up a caching DNS Server
+#### 1. Configure a forwarding DNS Server

-Start with the configuration of the caching server in the previous section.
+For your forwarding server, start with the configuration of the caching server in the previous section.
-The **named.conf.options** file should look something similar to this:
+The **named.conf.options** file should look something similar to the following example:

 ```sh
 acl rackspace {